 We usually allow 15 - 30 minutes for the device to register its push token with APNs/Firebase and for our backend system to sync up.

-App Code is displayed in the Dashboard and can be found here.
+App Code found in the Dashboard.
 You will need it when configuring the library.

 If your app requires a user to login, make sure to start the OpenBack SDK when they login and similarly, stop the OpenBack SDK if they logout.